33 Credits | 1 Year

 Medical Assistant is a two-semester program that is available at the Ashland, New Richmond, Rice Lake and Superior campuses.

-As a Medical Assistant student at WITC, you all have access to instructors that have many years of clinical and laboratory experience.
+As a Medical Assistant student at WITC, you all have access to instructors who have many years of clinical and laboratory experience.

 You can register and attend classes at the Rice Lake, New Richmond, Superior and Ashland campuses.